AlvinKang/SportsCatalog/README.md

 #### Git installation
 I installed `git` and cloned the Catalog App that I built previously.
 #### CatalogApp modifications
 Since the previous version of Catalog App used `sqlite` and was deployed locally, I had to modify several things.
 First, I changed the database to connect to my newly set-up Postgres database.
 Next, I changed the **'Authorized Javascript Origins'** and **'Authorized redirect URIs'** on this app's Google OAuth2.0 credentials to allow access to this API.
-Since OAuth cannot access IP addresses, I used `xip.io` to wrap the IP address.
+Since OAuth cannot access IP addresses, I purchased and registered a domain name.
 I also had to modify the path to the locally stored OAuth credentials to be absolute (e.g., `"/.../CatalogApp/CatalogApp/client_secrets.json"`) instead of relative (e.g., `"/client_secrets.json"`).
 I also fixed some minor bugs in the code.

 ## References
 In order to complete the project, I referred to the following websites (in no particular order):